usnistgov/potMax/README.md

 install.packages(c('Rcpp', 'numDeriv', 'devtools', 'nloptr',
                    'knitr', 'progress', 'ggplot2', 'MASS'),
                  repos = 'https://cloud.r-project.org/')
-devtools::install_github('usnistgov/potMax', build_vignettes = TRUE)
+devtools::install_github('usnistgov/potMax', build = TRUE,
+                          build_opts = c('--no-resave-data',
+                                         '--no-manual'))
 ```

 Building the vignette takes a while so be patient.
-It is worth the
+It is worth the time because
-time because the vignette contains information about the underlying
+the vignette contains information about the underlying statistical methods as
-statistical methods as well as instructions for using the functions
-provided by the package.
+well as instructions for using the functions provided by the package.
+If you do
+not want to install the vignette, add the string `'--no-build-vignettes'` to the
+`build_opts` argument.

 ## Use